emsig/emg3d/docs/manual/info.rst

   are no new nodes created as coarsening is done by combining adjacent cells.
 The more times the grid dimension can be divided by two the better it is suited for MG.
-Ideally, the number should be dividable by two a few times and the dimension of the coarsest grid should be a low prime number :math:`p`, for which good sizes can then be computed with :math:`p 2^n`.
+Ideally, the number should be dividable by two a few times and the dimension of the coarsest grid should be 2 or a small, odd number :math:`p`, for which good sizes can then be computed with :math:`p 2^n`.
 Good grid sizes (in each direction) up to 1024 are